killdash9/MacClam/README.md

     sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /

-Depending on which version of macOS you are on, you may only need to run one of the above commands.
+Depending on which version of macOS you are on, you may only need to run one or both of the above commands.

 ## Installation ##